MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-about.md

   The limit can also occur while building a visual, on the path to a more reasonable final state.
 For example, including **Customer** and **TotalSalesQuantity** could hit this limit if there are more than 1 million customers, until you apply some filter.
 The error that returns is: **The resultset of a query to external data source has exceeded the maximum allowed size of '1000000' rows.**

   > [!NOTE]
-  > Premium capacities let you exceed the one-million row limit.
-For more information, see [max intermediate row set count](../enterprise/service-admin-premium-workloads.md#max-intermediate-row-set-count).
+  > Premium capacities let you exceed the one million-row limit.
+For more information, see [Max Intermediate Row Set Count](../enterprise/service-admin-premium-workloads.md#max-intermediate-row-set-count).

-- **You can't change a model from import to DirectQuery mode.** You can switch a model from DirectQuery mode to import mode if you import all the necessary data.
+- **You can't change a model from import to DirectQuery mode.** You can switch a model from DirectQuery mode to Import mode if you import all the necessary data.
 It's not possible to switch back to DirectQuery mode, primarily because of the feature set that DirectQuery mode doesn't support.
-For multidimensional sources like SAP BW, you can't switch from DirectQuery to import mode either, because of the different treatment of external measures.
+For multidimensional sources like SAP BW, you can't switch from DirectQuery to Import mode either, because of the different treatment of external measures.

 ### Performance and load implications

 When you use DirectQuery, the overall experience depends on the performance of the underlying data source.
-If refreshing each visual, for example after changing a slicer value, takes less than five seconds, the experience is reasonable, although might feel sluggish compared to the immediate response with imported data.
+If refreshing each visual, for example after changing a slicer value, takes less than five seconds, the experience is reasonable, although it might feel sluggish compared to the immediate response with imported data.
 If the slowness of the source causes individual visuals to take longer than tens of seconds to refresh, the experience becomes unreasonably poor.
 Queries might even time out.

 Along with the performance of the underlying source, the load placed on the source also impacts performance.
 Each user who opens a shared report, and each dashboard tile that refreshes, sends at least one query per visual to the underlying source.
 The source must be able to handle such a query load while maintaining reasonable performance.